vlsi-lab/MARLIN/README.md

 MARLIN is a methodology that enables the implementation of approximate neural networks (NNs) on a RISC-V core.
 It is built from 4 components:
 - A runtime reconfigurable multiplier with 256 approximation levels, each one with its own error distribution and average power.
-- A modified RISC-V core, with the multiplier inserted in the execution stage and the
+- A modified RISC-V core, with the multiplier inserted in the execution stage.
-- A modified PULP toolchain, with automatic emb
+- A modified PULP toolchain, with approximation control automatically embedded in the compiled code.
-- A search algorithm based on NSGA-II that evaluate thousands of approxximate NNs and select those with the best energy/accuracy trade-off.
+- A search algorithm based on NSGA-II that evaluates thousands of approxximate NNs and selects those with the best energy/accuracy trade-off.

 ## Install instructions
 Execute the following commands to install